MEwers96/ReviveTheCulling/patcher/information.md

 NOTE: If the .exe already exists before running this, you may need to delete it.

-- python -m PyInstaller --onefile --distpath patcher\ --name "patch" patcher.py
+- python -m PyInstaller --onefile --distpath exe\ --name "patch" patcher.py

 This will build the executable for you.